Aortic Valve Disease

 Tests for Aortic Valve Disease

-Your doctor may recommend one or more of the following tests to evaluate and identify aortic valve disease depending on your condition and symptoms, which may include a heart murmur, chest pain, or arrhythmia as well as fatigue, dizziness, or fainting, especially after activity.
+Your doctor may recommend one or more of the following tests to evaluate and identify aortic valve disease, depending on your condition.
+Symptoms may include a heart murmur, chest pain, or arrhythmia as well as fatigue, dizziness, or fainting, especially after activity.

 Electrocardiogram